Well... Drugs are more healthy than alcohol... Weed, at least.

 Religion is an insult to human dignity.
 With or without it you would have good people doing good things and evil people doing evil things.
-But for good people to do evil things, that takes religion. - Steven Weinberg, Nobel Prize winner
+But for good people to do evil things, that takes religion. - Steven Weinberg, Nobel Laureate

 I think huffing paint is illegal.